-I don’t usually post under Torah Babies Kids, but I felt compelled to bring up some thoughts about homeschooling.
 I was never against homeschooling, but I was certainly not an advocate either.
 I was raised in public school as were my parents, grandparents and all of my cousins growing up, with the exception of one set of them.
 While my cousins were normal (if there is such a thing), the rest of the kids in their homeschooling group were, well if I’m blunt, WEIRD!

 We’ve all heard it said before in one fashion or another, “Those homeschooled kids are weird!”
 Unfortunately, that statement is an accurate one.
 Maybe weird isn’t the nicest way of putting it, but the fact is, those kids are different.
 Different is not always a bad thing.
 I was never mean about it, but I used to say that I didn’t want my kids to be homeschooled, for the obvious reason of them looking “weird” to other people.